Frequently Asked Questions

 I can't get the smell / taste of coffee (or something else) out of my Kanteen.

 If you've already given it a good scrub with a bottle brush and warm soapy water, try mixing a quarter cup of vinegar and 3 - 4 tablespoons of baking powder in warm water and let it soak in your Kanteen overnight.

 Sometimes the gasket needs cleaning.
 The gasket is located inside the cap.
 If it's a Café Cap 2.0, follow the easy instructions here to clean the cap.
 You can also soak any cap overnight (except the Stainless Unibody Bamboo Cap) in the same mixture of vinegar and baking soda you use for soaking the bottle.
 Follow our easy instructions on how to clean Klean Kanteen here.

 My Kanteen froze and now the bottom is bulging out.
 Is there any way to fix it?

-- First place something over the rim of the Kanteen.
-A small piece of finished wood works, or even a medium sized hard-back book would work (the book will likely end up with a ring shape dented into it from the mouth of the bottle, so choose a book that you don't care too much about!).
-This will protect the integrity of the mouthpiece and rim while you are tapping with the mallet by dispersing that pressure more evenly.
+- First place something over the rim of the Kanteen (i.e. a small piece of finished wood).
+This will protect the integrity of the mouthpiece and rim while you are tapping with the mallet by dispersing the pressure more evenly.

 - Get an extra pair of hands for help.
-You'll need one person to hold the bottle steady (especially because it probably won't stand up on its own) and one person to hold the book and swing the mallet.
-Take it easy - remember to swing the mallet softly.
+You'll need one person to hold the bottle steady and one person to hold the wood and swing on the mallet.
+Remember to take it easy when swinging the mallet - swing softly!

 - It doesn't take much force to pop the bulge out - the key is applying the pressure in the right place evenly.